FreeRADIUS/wiki.freeradius.org/guide/Getting Started.md

 method to use is important, and is outlined in the next section.

 ## Adding a client

+When we discuss clients, we mean clients of the RADIUS server, e.g. wireless access point, network switch or other form of NAS.
+NOT the network clients - such as laptops, tablets etc - they do not talk directly to the RADIUS server.

 The above test runs `radtest` from localhost.
 It is useful to add a new client, which can be done by editing the `clients.conf` file.
 Add the